-Deshawn McKinney is a writer reppin Milwaukee, Wisconsin.
-His work appears in journals such as Lolwe and Glass.
+Deshawn McKinney is a writer from Milwaukee, Wisconsin working in whatever medium is best to tell the story.
+His work appears in journals such as Lolwe, Ploughshares, and Glass: A Journal of Poetry.
+He served as the 2023 Writer in Residence for the Fourth Lake Writing Retreat and is a two time Pushcart Prize nominee.
 His debut chapbook, father forgive me, was published by Black Sunflowers Poetry Press in 2021.

 As a member of the First Wave Hip-Hop arts community at the University of Wisconsin-Madison he earned a BA in Creative Writing, pursuing his passion for service through his creative enterprises.
 He is a Truman Scholar, the nation’s premier public service fellowship, as well as a recipient of the prestigious Marshall Scholarship for graduate study in the United Kingdom.
 He holds a Master in Social Policy from the London School of Economics and Political Science and a Master in Creative Writing – Poetry from the University of East Anglia.